lyuusibm/pattern-sap-on-powervs/migration-considerations.md

 # Migration design
 {: #migration-design}

-There are xeveral migration scenarios, the most straight-forward being a direct "lift-and-shift" (homogeneous) where the Infrastructure and SAP versions remain the same, for example on-prem SAP NetWeaver ABAP 7.0 running on VMWare to the same environment on cloud.
+There are several migration scenarios, the most straight-forward being a direct "lift-and-shift" (homogeneous) where the Infrastructure and SAP versions remain the same, for example on-prem SAP NetWeaver ABAP 7.0 running on VMWare to the same environment on cloud.
 Migration from